-- All degree seeking students, including new students, transfer students, and pre-transfer majors, are required to enroll in and successfully complete a First Year Experience course in their first semester.
-The course will need to be repeated in the subsequent semester(s) until successful. - Certain programs/majors are excluded; review the degree requirements for each major. - Students changing majors to a program that requires FYE may be required to complete the course. - Students may not drop or withdraw from an FYE course.
+- All degree-seeking students, including new students, transfer students, and pre-transfer majors, are required to enroll in and successfully complete a First Year Experience course in their first semester. - Certain programs/majors are excluded; review the degree requirements for each major.

+- Students changing majors to a program that requires FYE may be required to complete the course. - Students may not drop or withdraw from an FYE course.